Farm Labor Contractor Certification

 Click every container below to read the description of each step:

-The FLC confirms participation and agrees to engage with the EFI certification process.
+The FLC confirms participation and agrees to engage in the EFI certification process.

 Once the contract is signed, EFI schedules a call to coordinate training sessions and audit dates.

-The LT undergoes training to align with EFI standards.
+The collaborative worker-manager Leadership Team undergoes training to align with EFI standards.

-An EFI-certified CB conducts an audit to assess compliance with certification standards.
+When ready, the labor provider schedules an audit with an EFI-approved auditor to assess compliance with certification standards.

 Once compliance is verified, EFI grants certification to the FLC.